Get

 • Not drinking

 Because toxicity to certain things can be quite dangerous, you need to make sure you get ahead of the issue.
-If suddenly your cat starts licking their lips excessively along with displaying other symptoms, you must take them to their veterinarian right away.
+If suddenly your cat starts licking their lips excessively along with displaying other signs, you must take them to their veterinarian right away.
 You never know just how toxic something is and how life-threatening it could be.

-4. Your Cat is Nauseous
+4. Your Cat Is Nauseous

 If your cat has an upset stomach, it might cause this behavior.
-Often, when a cat isn’t feeling the greatest, it might lick its lips as a sign of pain and irritation.
+Often, when a cat isn’t feeling the greatest, they might lick their lips as a sign of pain and irritation.
 If this is often happening due to nausea, there is most likely an underlying cause.
 Cats are not supposed to be nauseous all the time.
 It could be caused by anything from a scent that you use in your household to some food sensitivity.

 • Drooling